SirJson/cyp/README.md

 # CYP: Control Your Player

+## What's the purpose of this fork?

+This is my personal fork where you find a bunch of WIP stuff and experiements that improvement the CYP user experience.
+When I started this fork I found this player to be a lightweight, good looking solution for people who want to control a MPD system without running a Linux distro or want to use mobile apps all the time.
+Most fixes and improvments will for now be focused on allowing CYP to be a more complete experience especially on desktops and with non-developers.

+What I might be working on can be found in the projects section.

+I will still see if I can upstream what is needed or wanted upstream because I do not plan to fork and rebrand this as my project and I think I might not be the only one benefiting from these improvments.

+I also understand that not all of my issues align with what the original author intended, meaning I can't say what will make it and if something will make it at all.

+**Don't take my word for anything until there is a upstream PR with a changeset.**

+---

 CYP is a web-based frontend for [MPD](https://www.musicpd.org/), the Music Player Daemon.
 You can use it to control the playback without having to install native application(s).
 It works in modern web browsers, both desktop and mobile.

 ## Screenshots